Monday, 31 January 2022

 Remember:~

 Just by finding out to whom the thoughts come?
-Who is the knower? - it is impossible to realize the truth, which is beyond form, time, and space.
+Who is the knower? - It is impossible to realize the truth, which is beyond form, time, and space.

 A perfect understanding of ‘what is what' is what is very much necessary to cross the threshold of the dualistic illusion or Maya.

-The one who realizes the fact that he, his thoughts, and the words he utters, and the world in which he exists created out of single stuff, and that single stuff is consciousness.
+The one who realizes the fact that he, his thoughts, and the words he utters, and the world in which he exists created out of a single stuff, and that single stuff is consciousness.

-When you realize’ what is what’ you will realize everything is nothing but consciousness.
+When you realize 'what is what’ you will realize everything is nothing but consciousness.
 There is no second thing that exists other than consciousness. : ~ Santthosh Kumaar

 Saturday, 29 January 2022